 If you are looking for tune and shift pattern for the Tier 5- 2017 Ford GT/Ford GT Heritage Edition.
 Here you’ll find what you are looking for, 2017 Ford GT Heritage Edition tune and shift pattern.

 Ford GT Specifications

 The real Ford

-The Ford GT is a two-seater mid-engine sports car.
+The Ford is a two-seater mid-engine sports car.
 The Ford GT began its life as a concept car developed in anticipation of the carmaker’s centennial and as part of its quest to showcase and revive its “heritage” – names like Mustang and Thunderbird.

 At the 2002 North American International Auto Show, Ford unveiled a new GT40 concept car.
 The GT’s chief designer was Camilo Pardo, who worked under the direction of J. Mays.
 Ford called in Carroll Shelby, the original designer of the Shelby GT 500, to help develop the GT.
 Carrol Shelby also was responsible for performance testing of the prototype.

 The GT is similar in appearance to the original GT40, but is larger, wider and above all 100 mm higher than the original.
 Consequently, one possible name for the car was GT44.
 Although the cars are visually and structurally related, there is no similarity between the modern GT and the GT40 from the 1960s that inspired it.
 Six weeks after unveiling the GT40 concept, Ford announced a limited edition of the car.
 Three pre-production cars were unveiled to the public in 2003 as part of Ford’s centennial celebrations, and in the fall of 2004, delivery of the production version, simply called the Ford GT, began.